MayaBuchanan/Reading-Room/README.md

 # Reading Room - Personal News Aggregator 📚

-A professional news aggregator MVP with intelligent article management, note-taking, PDF upload, and **AI-powered chat** for discussing articles.
+A news aggregator MVP with intelligent article management, note-taking, PDF upload, and **AI-powered chat** for discussing articles.
 Built with React, TypeScript, and Vite.

 ## ✨ Features